 Firstly, on a reassuring note to parents, this is a very, very common issue to have children who dislike being in water.
-Now while there is a temptation to cast them as land animals and accept that is who they are, they reality is that they are not scared of the water but it is just that they are still growing their water confidence and have not allowed themselves to enjoy it yet.
+Now while there is a temptation to cast them as land animals and accept that is who they are, the reality is that they are not scared of the water but it is just that they are still growing their water confidence and have not allowed themselves to enjoy it yet.

 Learning to feel safe and comfortable in the water can take time for children.
 Some will voice their discomfort more assertively than others, but the common issue to be resolved is that they are not yet feeling safe in the water.